"De La Soul told you the nineties were going to be very different to the eighties."

 The Daisy Age sound revolutionised an era, adopted by many of hip hop's greatest contemporaries.
 Artists such as Queen Latifah, A Tribe Called Quest and the Jungle Brothers, all sat alongside De La Soul as members of the Native Tongues collective - pushing forward a message heavy but feel good sound.

-To celebrate this glorious new exclusive edition and the album's entry into our Essentials range, we asked friend, musician, journalist and Daisy Age enthusiast Bob Stanley (check out his fantastic 2019 compilation) about the importance and influence of this seminal release...
+To celebrate this glorious new reissue and the album's induction into our Essentials range, we asked friend, musician, journalist and Daisy Age enthusiast Bob Stanley (check out his fantastic 2019 compilation) about the importance and influence of this seminal release...

 "1989 and 1990 were both proper long hot summers.
 The primary colours of 3 Feet High And Rising suited the weather to a tee.
 It also suited the post acid house state of Britain in 1989, with a sleeve as distinctive and garishly bright as the Happy Mondays’ Bummed.
 It was still getting regular spins round our way the following summer: I have a strong memory of having Jennifa, Taught Me stuck in my head for a fortnight during Jennifer Capriati's run to the Wimbledon semis; the sound and the mood chimed with Lady Miss Kier and Betty Boo's outfits on Top Of The Pops.
 De La Soul told you the nineties were going to be very different to the eighties.